Modified Brans-Dicke theory with space-time anisotropic parameters: Scalar graviton mode in the quadratic action

 We notice two things.
 First is that the perturbation $\varphi$ can be completely eliminated due to the Hamiltonian constraint (\ref{phieq}) in favor of the scalar graviton mode.
 The other is that in the limit\footnote{This limit of $\eta_2\to\infty$ is reminiscent of $\alpha\to\infty$ which is the coefficient of $(\nabla_iN/N)^2$ term introduced in Ref.\cite{Blas:2009qj} (see also Ref.\cite{Sotiriou:2010wn} for details).} $\eta_2 \rightarrow \infty $, we find the action is exactly the same with the quadratic action in the HL gravity (for $\phi_0=1$)

 with $c^2_{{\rm HL}}=({1-\lambda})/({3\lambda-1})$.
-It can be easily checked that in the quadratic action \eqref{HL2}, the scalar graviton $\psi$ has serious problems, i.e., classical instability in the case of $c^2_{{\rm HL}} <0$ or the presence of ghost when $c^2_{{\rm HL}}>0$.
+It can be easily checked that in the quadratic action \eqref{HL2}, the scalar graviton\footnote{It is well-known that a propagating scalar graviton mode does not exist in Einstein-Hilbert action with the full diffeomorphism invariance.
+More precisely, one can check from Eq.(\ref{qaction}) that in Einstein-Hilbert action ($\lambda=1, \varphi=0$, $\eta_{1,2}=\omega_{1,2}=0$) and conformally equivalent case ($\lambda=1$,~$\eta_{1,2}=1,~\omega_{1,2}=-3/2$), the Hamiltonian and momentum constraints yield $S_{\psi}^{(2)}=0$, which implies that there is no the propagating scalar graviton mode (see Appendix for details).} $\psi$ has serious problems, i.e., classical instability in the case of $c^2_{{\rm HL}} <0$ or the presence of ghost when $c^2_{{\rm HL}}>0$.
 Interestingly, in our framework such pathological behaviors do not show up with

 which can be satisfied with a wide range of the parameters region.